leuraph/experiments/local_linear_solvers/solver_comparison/readme.md

 in the different experiments.

 ## `experiment_1.py`
+Update all elements, i.e.
 - sweep over all elements $T \in \mathcal{T}$
   - using a local solver, compute the local increment $d_n^{(T)}$
   - update the local element's degrees of freedom (DOF) using $d_n^{(T)}$
 - repeat for $N$ sweeps

 ## `experiment_2.py`
+Calculate all local increments independent of each other, update only a subset, i.e.
 - sweep over all elements $T \in \mathcal{T}$
   - using a local solver, compute the local increment $d_n^{(T)}$
   - compute the local energy difference $\Delta E^{(T)}$